 Difficulty: Easy

-Definitely a great hike for families, Church Rocks offers some pretty scenes of red rock backdrops common in Southern Utah.
+Definitely a great hike for families, Church Rocks is an easy hike perfect for those looking for a leisurely outdoor experience, and offers some pretty scenes of red rock backdrops common in Southern Utah.
 This trail isn’t totally isolated as you can still see the highway from certain sections of the path.
 Not a lot of shade, so wear hats and drink a lot of water.
 Go on this hike

 7. Red Reef Trail